-To understand this, we also should understand implicit costs.
+To understand this, we also should understand the implicit costs.
 Implicit costs are costs that are actually not spent but implied.
-Interest on owner’s capital, rent of owner’s building etc. are implicit costs.
+Interest on owner’s capital, rent of owner’s building,

 On the other hand, explicit expenses are just the opposite of implicit costs and they actually are called “out of pocket” costs.

 To understand the usefulness of explicit cost, first, we need to talk about implicit cost.